jlwalker-dev/JAXBaseV1/README.md

 A modern take on XBase
 <BR>
 <BR>
 The JAXBase Project is an attempt to create a modern version of the venerable XBase language.
 It is highly object oriented and most legacy/MS-DOS commands and last-century paradigms have been removed.
 The code will become open-source no later than Version 0.8 release and be under the GNU General Public License version 2 (GPL-2.0).
-The PDF documentation will be 100% copyrighted.
-If you want to publish the documentation, you need to contact the author.
-Exceptions for educational institutes which can reproduce the documentation for students, and individuals can print copies, any time, for there own use.
 <BR>
 <BR>
 ## Differences from Most XBase Dialects